GSA/wp2030-microsite/pages/insights/commercial-coworking-usgs.md

 “Commercial Coworking was a quick and easy solution to meet our short-term requirements in the Portland Area,” said Schuster.
 “We are already in the space and using it slowly as staff get used to new schedules and commutes after coming out of remote work.”

 Another advantage of Commercial Coworking is that employees come with all the items they need for the day – laptops, office supplies and other necessary items for work, and they take those items home with them at the end of the day.

+“So far we are pleased, but it’s too soon to really tell on its overall use as we’re juggling now four different locations for over 90 staff – so we’re still figuring things out, but suspect we’ll re-compete next year to continue while we have no office or home base,” said Schuster.